MostafaRashid1/DATA-ANALYSIS-ON-GLOBAL-LAYOFFS-DATASET/README.md

 This project focuses on exploring and analyzing sales data using SQL queries.

 ## Tools Used
-- SQL (SQLite/MySQL/PostgreSQL)
+- MySQL

 ## Files Included
-- `sales_analysis.sql` : Contains SQL queries for data cleaning, exploration, and insights.
+- `DATA ANALYSIS ON GLOBAL LAYOFFS DATASET` : Contains SQL queries for data cleaning, exploration, and insights.

 ## What I Learned
 - Writing complex SQL queries for data analysis.